iFactory3D/Marlin-ifactory3d/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-## Marlin 2.0 Bugfix Branch

-__Not for production use.
-Use with caution!__

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

-This branch is for patches to the latest 2.0.x release version.
-Periodically this branch will form the basis for the next minor 2.0.x release.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).